rollbear/keyboard-layout/README.md

 # keyboard-layout
 X11-xkb description of keyboard layout optimized for mixed Swedish/English/C++

+On a traditional keyboard, it works best with caps-lock as 3rd level selector (I use L-shift + R-shift as caps-lock, for the rare situations when caps lock is desired.)

 Plain:

 |   |   |   |   |       |   |   |   |       |   |   |   |   |   |   |